-In 2004, we paid an aggregate of approximately \$2.52 million in cash compensation to our executive officers.
-In addition, approximately \$0.4 million earned by our executive officers during 2004 pursuant to our Long Term Retention Plan and originally scheduled to vest in 2009 will instead be paid prior to the completion of this offering.
+In 2004, we paid an aggregate of approximately \$2.62 million in cash compensation to our executive officers.
+In addition, approximately \$0.3 million accrued by our executive officers pursuant to our Long Term Retention Plan and originally scheduled to vest in 2009 will instead be paid prior to the completion of this offering.
 We have not set aside any funds for future payments to executive officers.

 In connection with this offering, the Compensation Committee of our board of directors approved increases in salaries and one time restricted stock bonuses for certain executive officers and eliminated the existing Long Term Retention Plan.
 The restricted stock awards will be granted pursuant to a new equity-based long-term incentive compensation plan that we will adopt prior to the completion of the offering.
 The plan will provide for awards to our executive officers, certain key employees and non-employee directors.
 The plan provides for the grant of restricted stock, stock options and certain other equity-based awards.
 A number of shares equal to five percent of our aggregate outstanding shares as of the offering date will be reserved for future issuances that will be granted to our employees.
-This includes a grant of restricted stock awards under the plan to certain of our executive officers immediately following the offering date will consist of approximately \$17.8 million.
-The restricted stock awards granted to our named executive officers under the plan as of the offering date will consist of approximately 890,625 shares of restricted stock, which will vest over five years in yearly installments equal to 15% of the awarded stock on each of the first three anniversaries of the offering, 25% on the fourth anniversary and 30% on the fifth anniversary.
+This includes a grant of restricted stock awards under the plan to certain of our executive officers immediately following the offering that have an aggregate value of approximately \$14.25 million.
+The restricted stock awards granted to our named executive officers under the plan as of the offering date will consist of approximately 890,625 shares of restricted stock, assuming a value per share equal to the mid-point of the range described on the cover of this prospectus, which will vest over five years in yearly installments equal to 15% of the awarded stock on each of the first three anniversaries of the offering, 25% on the fourth anniversary and 30% on the fifth anniversary.
 After the closing of the offering, we also intend to pay \$3 million to management that will be tied to an agreement not to compete with us in the future.
-We will also grant a small amount of restricted stock having an aggregate value of approximately \$937,500, to each of our managers, officers and key employees that are not on our senior management team which will vest on the second anniversary of this offering.
+We will also grant a small amount of restricted stock having an aggregate value of approximately \$750,000, to each of our managers, officers and key employees that are not on our senior management team which will vest on the second anniversary of this offering.
 These amounts may be adjusted prior to the offering.
 Following the offering, the Compensation Committee plans to make additional equity based awards under the plan from time to time, including additional restricted stock and stock option awards.
 While the Compensation Committee will retain discretion to vary the exact terms of future awards, we anticipate that future employee restricted stock and stock option awards granted pursuant to the plan after the offering will generally vest over a three year period and the stock options will carry a ten year term.